 Marcus RL, Graybill CS, Lastayo PC.
 Impaired muscle and mobility: the road from menopause to frailty.
 Clin Obstet Gynecol.
 2007;50:776–789.
 Article Summary on PubMed.

 Janssen I. Influence of sarcopenia on the development of physical disability: the Cardiovascular Health Study.
 J Am Geriatr Soc.
 2006;54:56–62.
 Article Summary on PubMed.

-Acknowledgments: Dale Avers, PT, DPT, PhD, and APTA's Section on Geriatrics.
+Authored by Dale Avers, PT, DPT, PhD, and APTA's Section on Geriatrics.
 Reviewed by the MoveForwardPT.com editorial board.